-- C. Opening Inspection Prior to approving a Driver Training School licence application, the premises and facilities shall be inspected by a Driver Programs Administrator to ensure the Driver Training School meets the standards identified in section C 6 and 7.
-The inspection will evaluate compliance with the following conditions: - 1.
-Office - a.
-Secure file storage facilities (locking file cabinet or locked room); and - b.
+- c.
 Business licence displayed. - 2.
-Office inspections for home-based offices located in Calgary or Edmonton will be conducted by a Driver Programs Administrator at the DPLS office in the respective city.
-Office inspections for home based schools outside of Edmonton or Calgary will be conducted by a Driver Programs Administrator in a public facility/meeting room arranged by the Driver Training School which must be mutually agreed upon by the Driver Training School and the Driver Programs Administrator.
-Driving Schools operating out of a home office must provide DPLS with the original copy or certified true copy of the business licence and an outline of its record keeping plan. - 3.
+Office inspections for home-based offices located in Calgary or Edmonton will be conducted by a Driver Programs Administrator at the DEES office in the respective city.
+Office inspections for home based schools outside of Edmonton or Calgary will be conducted by a Driver Programs Administrator in a public facility/meeting room arranged by the Driver Training School which must be mutually agreed upon by the Driver Training School and the Driver Programs Administrator. - 3.
 Classroom (if applicable) - a.
-This section applies to any licenced Driver Training program that is taught in a classroom; - b.
-The class size must not exceed 30, without the approval of an Driver Programs Administrator; - c.
-Driver Training Schools teaching MELT Program curriculums must maintain a ratio of 1 instructor for every 15 students; - d.
-The class size must be in accordance with the local fire regulatory requirements; - e.
+This section applies to any licenced driver training that is taught in a classroom; - b.
+Classrooms must be occupied by only one Driver Training School for the purposes of delivering Driver Training programs. - i.
+Driver Training Schools delivering driver training programs in a classroom must demonstrate established place of business by providing one of the following: - 1.
+A copy of the lease or current property tax notice for the physical business address used in Alberta in the name of the Driver Training School. - 2.
+Utility bills dated within the last three months for the physical business address in the name of the Driver Training School. - 3.
+Corporate income tax return of the most recent tax year filed from the physical business address. - c.
+The class size must not exceed 30, without the approval of a Driver Programs Administrator; - d.
+Driver Training Schools teaching MELT Program curriculums must maintain a ratio of one instructor for every fifteen students; - e.
+The class size must be in accordance with the local fire regulatory requirements; - f.
 Classroom equipment must include: - i.
 A computer; - ii.
 Projector and projector screen for visual electronic presentation of the course material; and - iii.
-Audio speakers - f.
-Each student must be allowed a minimum seating space of one square metre, to avoid crowding; - g.
-Each student must have a seat at a desk or table; - h.
-The Driving Instructor must have a minimum of two square metres of space; - i.
-Washroom access; - j.
+Audio speakers - g.
+Each student must be allowed a minimum seating space of one square metre, to avoid crowding; - h.
+Each student must have a seat at a desk or table; - i.
+The Driving Instructor must have a minimum of two square metres of space; - j.
+Washroom access;

+- k.
 Visual aids; and

-- k.
-Study materials available for students (if applicable). - 4.
-Curriculum Submission
+- I. Study materials available for students (if applicable).

+- 1. In-Yard